Majda-Mech/Final-Project-Frontend-React-JavaScript-Health-Application/README.md

 ------
 1. About the application

+On this lin k u can find the repository of the application -> https://github.com/Majda-Mech/Frontend-Heath-Calorie-Application
 With this application, users can calculate in a simple way their calorie or search for healthy recipes with cooking instructions.

 It helps the user to cook healthy and know how much calories they consume.